Technical climbing info

 The snow was in great condition so far, and the crevasses seemed to be easily navigable, fairly in line with what we could see from below.
 We had been making great time, and aside from our legs burning, we felt like we’d probably be at the summit by noon.
 Then came the first crevasses crossing with no bridge.
 Huh.

 The problem crossing a crevasse without a bridge is that there are simultaneously zero options and infinite options at the same time.
-I narrowed it down to 3 factors I wanted.
+I narrowed it down to 3 factors that I wanted to see in a crossing.
 First, I needed a section with a strong lip that could hold a deadman anchor.
-Second, I needed a section that had a reasonable crossing within the crevasse, that wouldn’t require any jumps or Vertical Limit type moves.
+Second, I needed a section that had a reasonable crossing within the crevasse- one that wouldn’t require any jumps or Vertical Limit type moves.
 Last, I would need an exit that looked reasonable to climb out of with a self belay.
 After much pacing, I located the best spot.

-What came to my mind as I set up our rap station was the commitment to complete this climb if we went any more forward from here.
+What came to my mind as I set up our rap station was the commitment to complete this climb if we went any more forward from here was real.
 There would be no clear way back.
 To continue, or to retreat?
 I belayed Jess in while thinking about it.
-We decided- to continue.
+We decided to continue.

 Rapping into the crevasse, note the clean rope saddlebags.
 And then success! ..don’t mind the messy rope.